blakegreendev/serverless-blog/source/_posts/How-to-Make-a-Fast-and-Cheap-Serverless-Blog.md

 # Intro
 I started a tech blog because I read somewhere that it would help me become a better writer and someday I might end up Googling something to find out that I've already written a blog about it.
 The jury is still out.

-I began with the following criteria; the blog must be **cheap, fast, and low maintenance.** My goal was to be able to spill ideas or posts and push content efficiently in a CI/CD fashion.
+I began with the following criteria; the blog must be **cheap, fast, and low maintenance.** My goal was to be able to spill ideas or posts and push content efficiently in an automated fashion.
 With my experience as a SysAdmin, I knew that self-hosting my blog on a server didn't meet the criteria.
-I was concerned about the time and effort to run and maintain a server.
-Other hosting options were a bit too expensive for how much time I'd be able to contribute to the blog.
+I was concerned about the time and effort to run and maintain a server and other hosting options were a bit too expensive.

 I turned my attention to **serverless**, which has become a craze in the IT world.
 While serverless means different things to different people, I found that it met my criteria.
 This particular serverless architecture pattern is dirt cheap (less than $2/month), uses a global content delivery network with Amazon CloudFront, and there's no servers to maintain. **Bingo!**